ayda-hdp/Doc-Summer-2024-part2/faceWareStudio.md

      <img src="images/setup_overview.png" width="600" height="400" alt="Hardware Setup Overview"></p>

 ## Steps to Record a Video Using Mark IV
+1. *Launch Faceware Shepherd*:
+   - Login using the username/password given on the key.

-1. *Activate the Camera*:
+2. *Activate the Camera*:
    - Once all connections are established, power on the camera.
-2. *Power Up the Teradek Bolt*:
+3. *Power Up the Teradek Bolt*:
    - Turn on the Teradek Bolt device.
-3. *Check Battery and Connections*:
-   - If neither the camera nor the transmitter powers up, check the battery's charge.
-Recharge if needed.
 4. *Begin Recording*:
-   - If the Teradek Bolt displays "sending video" or if Faceware Shepherd shows "status ready" without error messages, you're set to record.
-If not, follow these tips to troubleshoot.
+   - If the Teradek Bolt displays "sending video" or if Faceware Shepherd shows "status ready", you're set to record.

 ## Importing and Processing Video in Faceware Studio